UTexas

 RTF 346.
 Introduction to Editing.

 Theory and practice of video and film editing techniques.
 Three lecture hours and one and one-half laboratory hours a week for one semester.
-Prerequisite: Upper-division standing, Radio-Television-Film 317 and 318 with a grade of at least B- in each, and six additional semester hours of lower-division coursework in radio-television-film.
+Prerequisite: Radio-Television-Film 301D (or 317) and 304D (or 318) with a grade of at least C in each.

 RTF 347C.
 The Business of Media.